On the Adversarial Robustness of Online Importance Sampling: Introduction

 Denote $n_i = |V_i|$ and for every vertex set $S\subseteq V$, denote by $E[S]$ the set of hyperedges in the induced hypergraph $G[S]$.
 By the minimality of $n$, the total hyperedge weight in $G[V_i]$ is at most $\alpha\cdot(n_i-1)$ for all $i\in[k]$.
 Therefore, summing the total weight of hyperedges,

 which is in contradiction to the total weight of the hyperedges in $G$.
-Therefore, no such counter example exists. \end{proof} Next we prove the following useful claim bounding the total weight of hyperedges in the sparsifier. \begin{lemma} If $H_i'$ is a $(1\pm \epsilon)$ cut sparsifier of $H_i$ then $\sum_{e\in E_i'} w_e' \le (1+\epsilon) n/2\cdot|E_i|$. \end{lemma} \begin{proof} Observe that
+Therefore, no such counter example exists. \end{proof} Next we prove the following useful claim bounding the total weight of hyperedges in the sparsifier. \begin{claim} If $H_i'$ is a $(1\pm \epsilon)$ cut sparsifier of $H_i$ then $\sum_{e\in E_i'} w_e' \le (1+\epsilon) n/2\cdot|E_i|$. \end{claim} \begin{proof} Observe that

 since every hyperedge is counted at most $n$ times.
 Similarly, we have that

 where the first inequality is since every hyperedge is counted at least twice. \end{proof} Let $F_{\kappa}= \{ e_j\in E'_i \mid j\le i, \kappa_{e_j} \le \kappa\}$, be the set of all sampled hyperedges that had strength at most $\kappa$ in $H_{j-1}'\cup e_j$ when they were added.
 The following claim bounds the total weight of hyperedges in $F_{\kappa}$. \begin{claim} The total weight of hyperedges in $F_{\kappa}$ is at most $n\kappa(1+1/\rho)$. \end{claim} \begin{proof} Let $G_{\kappa} = (V,F_{\kappa})$ be the sub-hypergraph of the sparsifier that comprises of all the hyperedges in $F_{\kappa}$.
 Observe that if $G_{\kappa}$ has no $(\kappa+\kappa/\rho+1)$-strong component then the total weight of hyperedges in $F_{\kappa}$ is at most $n(\kappa+\kappa/\rho)$ by \Cref{claim:total-weight-hyperedge-strength-lower-bound}.
 Therefore, assume towards contradiction that $G_{\kappa}$ has a $(\kappa+\kappa/\rho+1)$-strong component.